uriel1998/mpdq/README.md

 * Add loop back in
 * Switch between loop mode and single-run mode
-* Add in what to do when all genres run through in logrotate timeperiod
 * Lighterweight way to handle log rotation, since I'm calling it frequently?